 You need to know when it’s best to follow the crowd, and when it’s best to follow your instinct.
 This is why you should always think for yourself.

-One of the most famous contrarians may be Peter Thiel.
+One of the most famous contrarians is Peter Thiel.
 He bet on Trump winning and was right.
-He bet on Facebook, Tesla, SpaceX, and a myriad of other startups that had little chances to succeed and made billion of dollars as a result.
+He bet on Facebook, Tesla, SpaceX, and a myriad of other startups that had little chances for success and made billions of dollars as a result.

 And yet, not many people think like Peter Thiel.
 That may be why he is one of the 2 825 billionaires that exist in the world.